Opposing sides in L.A.-Long Beach port strike agree to federal mediation

 White House spokesman Jay Carney said on Monday that Obama was "monitoring the situation" and had urged the opposing sides to remain at the bargaining table.

 ILWU leaders say they are demanding that jobs traditionally performed by their members remain classified as union work and subject to the union's contract terms, even after employees holding them retire.
-They accuse management of seeking to outsource jobs to workers elsewhere for less pay.
+The accuse management of seeking to outsource jobs to overseas workers paid for less.

 The employers insist on reserving the right to fill only those jobs that need to be filled, and they accuse the union of seeking to set staffing at artificially high levels.